-I. INTRODUCTION
+I. Introduction

-1. Plaintiff Sharna McFarland and her disabled mother, Virginia Morton, applied to rent at Grandville Cooperative.
-Defendants, Grandville's owner and operators, rejected plaintiffs' application because, in defendants' own words, the dwelling "is not handicap accessible and it will be a liability to offer you a unit that is not accommodating to everyone in the household."
-McFarland and her mother turned to plaintiff Fair Housing Center of Central Indiana for assistance.
-Together, plaintiffs sue defendants for violation of the Fair Housing Act, 42 U.S.C. § 3601, et seq., the Rehabilitation Act, 29 U.S.C. § 794, et seq., and related state laws.
+1. Sharna McFarland and her mother, Virginia Morton, applied to rent at Grandville Cooperative.
+Morton is quadriplegic.
+Defendants, Grandville's owner and operators, rejected plaintiffs' application because, in their own words, the dwelling "is not handicap accessible and it will be a liability to offer you a unit that is not accommodating to everyone in the household."
+McFarland and her mother turned to the Fair Housing Center of Central Indiana for assistance.